ku-sldg/haskell-am/README.md

 ## Source Files
 ---

-All Haskell source files are within the copland-interp stack project directory (`copland-interp/`).
-Within that directory, the Main modules for executables are in the sub-directories: `client_app`(ClientMain.hs), `server_app`(ServerMain.hs), and `gen_app`(GenMain.hs).
-The Haskell source files extracted from the formal spec are in the directory:  `extracted_src`.
-The rest of the common library source files are under the directory:  `src/ `.
+All Haskell source files are within the stack project directory (`copland-interp/`).
+Within that directory, the Main modules for executables are in the sub-directories: `client_app/`(ClientMain.hs), `server_app/`(ServerMain.hs), and `gen_app/`(GenMain.hs).
+The source files extracted from the formal specification are in the sub-directory:  `extracted_src/`.
+The rest of the common library source files are under the sub-directory:  `src/ `.

+### Main Module source files
+---

 * client_app/ClientMain.hs:  Main module for Appraiser Client.
     * Top-level Attestation Manager/Appraiser:  Configures and initiates Copland protocol evaluations and orchestrates appraisal of result evidence.